CF-LightLanguage/PhotonicCrystals/README.md

 # Machine Learning based Characterization of Photonic Crystals
+This repository contains a university project study completed as part of the master in Photonics at the University of Applied Sciences Munich (HM)

 ## Overview
 This repository presents a university project investigating the use of **machine learning (ML)** as a complementary method for the characterization of **photonic crystals (PhCs)**.